 - Argon ion lasers, based on amplification in an argon plasma (made with an electrical discharge), are fairly powerful light sources for various wavelengths.
 The highest power can be achieved in green light at 514.5 nm.
 It can exceed 20 W, but the power efficiency of such lasers is very poor, so that tens of kilowatts of electric power are required for multi-watt green output, and the cooling system has corresponding dimensions.
 There are smaller tubes for air-cooled argon lasers, requiring hundreds of watts for generating some tens of milliwatts.
 The beam quality can be close to diffraction-limited.

-- Helium–neon lasers can emit a few milliwatts at 543.5 nm.
+- Helium–neon lasers are most well known as red lasers, but they can also be made to emit a few milliwatts at 543.5 nm.

 - Copper vapor lasers can emit relatively high powers at 510.6 nm.
 They are based on a pulsed discharge in copper vapor and emit nanosecond pulses.

 - Green laser diodes (or other green semiconductor lasers) are difficult to produce – even more difficult than blue ones.
 They can emit only a few milliwatts and have relatively short lifetimes, compared with other laser diodes .
 However, there has been encouraging progress recently [10, 11].